bloom-works/organ-donation-reform/9_oversight-gaps-and-conflicts.md

 ### CMS Oversight of OPOs

 CMS is responsible for certifying OPOs and establishing the rules OPOs must follow – or the “conditions for coverage” – in order to be compensated for their organ recovery and placement work.
-CMS, specifically the Center for Clinical Standards and Quality (CCSQ) and the three sub-departments under CCSQ, are responsible for writing the conditions for coverage for OPOs, enforcing the conditions, and recertifying OPOs.[^41] The Center for Medicare (CM) within CMS pays the OPOs for organ recovery through reimbursements.
+CMS, specifically the Center for Clinical Standards and Quality (CCSQ) and the three sub-departments under CCSQ, are responsible for writing the conditions for coverage for OPOs, enforcing the conditions, and recertifying OPOs.[^42] The Center for Medicare (CM) within CMS pays the OPOs for organ recovery through reimbursements.

-The 2020 Final Rule, which is projected to increase the recovery of life-saving organs by more than 7,000,[^42] notes that historically OPOs have not been held accountable for consistent low performance.[^43] CMS’ press release announcing the Final Rule stated, “[s]ome stakeholders have argued that many [OPOs] are underperformers and have faced few consequences for their poor performance.
-Current organ recovery and transplantation measure regulations are outdated and allow OPOs to subjectively report organ recovery rates.”[^44]
+The 2020 Final Rule, which is projected to increase the recovery of life-saving organs by more than 7,000,[^43] notes that historically OPOs have not been held accountable for consistent low performance.[^44] CMS’ press release announcing the Final Rule stated, “[s]ome stakeholders have argued that many [OPOs] are underperformers and have faced few consequences for their poor performance.
+Current organ recovery and transplantation measure regulations are outdated and allow OPOs to subjectively report organ recovery rates.”[^45]

 As one transplant surgeon explained, “there's been a tremendous amount of inefficiency and issues associated with the OPO system, [but it] has never crawled to the top of the CMS agenda.”
 Some within CMS perceive the overall cost of compensating OPOs as small compared to the total dollars spent elsewhere, and so therefore not worth much attention.
 As one senior government official told us, the historical lack of attention paid to OPOs is because “it’s such a small part of the total dollars that CMS uses and administers every year.”
-However, the relatively small reimbursement cost to OPOs shadows a much larger cost of OPO inefficiency; CMS currently pays $36 billion a year on dialysis and treatment for people who need a kidney transplant – more than the annual budget for NASA[^45] and the CDC[^46] combined.[^47] Each kidney transplant facilitated represents a lifetime cost savings of more than $350,000 per patient in avoided dialysis costs.[^48] [^49] Research estimates the U.S. could save $40 billion over 10 years by increasing kidney transplant via OPO reform.[^50]
+However, the relatively small reimbursement cost to OPOs shadows a much larger cost of OPO inefficiency; CMS currently pays $36 billion a year on dialysis and treatment for people who need a kidney transplant – more than the annual budget for NASA[^46] and the CDC[^47] combined.[^48] Each kidney transplant facilitated represents a lifetime cost savings of more than $350,000 per patient in avoided dialysis costs.[^49] [^50] Research estimates the U.S. could save $40 billion over 10 years by increasing kidney transplant via OPO reform.[^51]

 ---

->"Research estimates the U.S. could save $40 billion over 10 years by increasing kidney transplant via OPO reform."[^51]
+>"Research estimates the U.S. could save $40 billion over 10 years by increasing kidney transplant via OPO reform."
 >

 ---